-On this date 120 years ago the Chicago Sunday Tribune printed this headline and sketch:
+On May 3, 1896 the Chicago Sunday Tribune printed this headline and sketch:

 In a prison in Philadelphia Dr. Henry Howard Holmes, the “multimurderer,” had given up hope and gloomily awaited his execution by “plenty of rope.”

-That scene in 1896 brings us to this scene today.
-This is the southwest corner of East 2nd and Commerce streets:
+Fast-forward 126 years.
+This is the southwest corner of East 2nd and Commerce streets in Fort Worth:

 This panel shows, from top to bottom, the Fort Worth castle exterior, the Chicago castle exterior, a floor plan of the Fort Worth castle, and a floor plan of the Chicago castle, as published in the Dallas Morning News and the Chicago Tribune in 1895.
 Note the lurid labels on the Chicago floor plan.
 The Morning News article includes a lengthy description of the “mysterious” interior of the Fort Worth castle.
 This article was published as Holmes was about to go on trial for murdering Benjamin Pitezel.
 Pitezel, using the alias “Benton T. Lyman,” had been Holmes’s accomplice in fraud and Holmes’s construction supervisor on the Fort Worth castle.